dsv-su/gdpr-portal/readme.md

 Once the zip file has been retrieved from the external system it is stored and unpacked on the server disc identified by its case id.
 Once the entire queue has been processed and all files have been stored and unpacked the entire retrieved data will be packed and ready for downloading by the user.
 A mail will be sent to notify the user that the download is ready or if an error has occurred a mail will be sent to notify the user about the current status.

 ### Plugin configuration file
 For each Plugin you need a plugin configuration file.
-The plugin configuration file must be stored in the folder `/pluginconfig` and suffixed `.ini` for the system to not know the file and accept it.
+All plugin-configuration files must be stored in the folder `/pluginconfig` and suffixed `.ini` for the system to recognise the file and accept it.

 e.g.

-`/pluginconfig/plugin.ini` (configuration- and credentials file)
+`/pluginconfig/PluginName.ini` (configuration- and credentials file)

 It is also good to create an example file with the same name but with a suffix .example that describes what attributes are needed for the given system.

-`/pluginconfig/plugin.example` (example-file)
+`/pluginconfig/PluginName.example` (example-file)

 The following configuration and credential attributes are allowed: